Sultana-akther20/project-quiz/README.md

 Description of the test: next button should be hidden until answer is clicked.
 Expected Outcome: next button should be hidden.
-Actual Outcome: works as expected
+Actual Outcome: works as expected.
-Error: no
+Error: no.

 Screenshot as proof:
  ![Image](https://github.com/user-attachments/assets/0c728868-3e38-4fe3-9af3-77a857ef729d)